Will-Wright/MNIST-CNN/README.md

 Description
 -----------

-The function `TrainCNN` uses `tensorflow` to train a convolutional neural network on the MNIST database.
+The function `TrainCNN` uses `tensorflow` to train a convolutional neural network on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 This CNN achieves a nearly state-of-the-art accuracy of 99.2%.